craiggrabowski/predictr/README.md

 Example
 -------

-This is a basic example which illustrates the main method:
+This is a basic example which illustrates `predictor()`, the main method defined in this package:

 ``` r
 ## basic example code